 Limitations to your opinion could include reference to missing information that might have probative value, your reliance on others (for their information, interpretations or opinions) and any factors that have restricted or hindered your assessment in any way.
-If you are missing important information then this should be stated.
-You should name the professionals and include their reports when you are reliant on these opinions for your opinion (ie their opinion forms the basis for your opinion).
 You could also offer to reconsider your opinion should addition information become available.